-This collaboration between dancer Douglas Wright and director Gregor Nicholas was one of a series of music and movement-based shorts that established Nicholas’s reputation.
-A dramatised film noir sequence leads to a cross-dressing dance duel between Wright and Debbie McCulloch, shifting between an Orwellian cityscape and retro nightclub.
-Wright choreographs the bodies and Nicholas the bold and sensual visual rhythms in black and white (shot by Stuart Dryburgh).
-Nicholas went on to direct acclaimed commercials, short film Avondale Dogs and feature Broken English.
+This collaboration between dancer Douglas Wright and director Gregor Nicholas was one of a series of music and movement-based films that established Nicholas’ reputation.
+A dramatised film noir sequence leads to a cross-dressing dance duel between Wright and Debbie McCulloch, shifting between an Orwellian cityscape and a retro nightclub.
+Wright choreographs the bodies, and Nicholas the bold and sensual visual rhythms (shot by Stuart Dryburgh).
+Nicholas went on to direct high profile commercials and big screen romance Broken English.
+Wright died in November 2018.

 ...part documentary, part stylised drama.
 It is an adaptation of a dancer rather than a documentary about a performance.
 Nicholas and Wright have been friends for several years but they only got talking about this project recently in New York where the dancer was working and where the filmmaker was receiving an award.– Writer Barbara Rogers in The NZ Herald's Faces column, 7 December 1987 (before filming)

 Made with support from the Queen Elizabeth ll Arts Council, TVNZ and the NZ Film Commission

 'Omega' composed by Albert and Donald Ayler, and performed by the Albert Ayler Quintet

 'Beale St Blues' composed by WC Hardy, and performed by Al Hirt and his Dixieland Orchestra